Below is an excerpt from the book How to Sell More Online: 40 Tips for the Small Online Entrepreneur:

 Sharpen your landing pages

 Visitors are not always arriving on your homepage.
 Many come to your site via your product or other interior pages, yet this fact is often one of the most neglected sales points.
 In fact, where you send your visitors can be key to increasing your conversion rate.
 Check your web statistics and find out your main landing pages, ensuring that they are able to engage visitors.
-Then consider adding a graphic in these top landing pages that succinctly explains what your website is all about.
+Then consider adding a graphic in these top landing pages that succinctly explain what your website is all about.

 Test, test, test

 If you want to sell more, you need to know what’s working and what’s not.
 Sometimes you may have a hunch that something on your site is not right, or you may just want to try something new.
 The only way you can do this is to test.
-You need to test everything in your site to help you determine what you can improve and remove anything that is impacting you negatively.
+You need to test everything on your site to help you determine what you can improve and remove anything that is impacting you negatively.

 Testing can give you insights that can drive sales.
 Before launching your site, be sure to conduct usability tests.
 You need to evaluate the features and functionalities of your site.
 Check if your site is user-friendly and intuitive.
 You need to test for its responsiveness, cross browser compatibility and navigation.
 Your goal is to find any stumbling blocks that prevent you from retaining your visitors and hindering them from buying.